VRDog28/BrowserLinux/wiki/bios.md

 ## ❌ Exiting the bios
 Exits the bios menu
 ## ✅ Recovery mode
-You can restore a broken fs1 file from a rcvr file
+You can restore a broken fs1